strongloop-bluemix/boilerplates/README.md

  - Authenticates and verifies the identity of military officials.
  - Securely exposes inventory data to mobile applications.
- - Allow users to find weapons and ammo available **within a specific area**.
+ - Allow users to find cars available **within a specific area**.
- - Allow users to reserve weapons for rental.
+ - Allow users to reserve cars for rental.

 ### REST APIs

- - `/weapons` exposes a queryable (filter, sort) collection of available weapons over HTTP / JSON
+ - `/cars` exposes a queryable (filter, sort) collection of available cars over HTTP / JSON
- - `/weapons/nearby?&lat=...&long=... or ?zip=...` returns a filtered set of available weapons nearby the requesting user
+ - `/cars/nearby?&lat=...&long=... or ?zip=...` returns a filtered set of available cars nearby the requesting user
- - `/weapons/nearby?id=24&zip=94555` returns nearby weapons of id 24.
+ - `/cars/nearby?id=24&zip=94555` returns nearby cars of id 24.
- - `/weapons/:id` returns a specific weapon from the inventory, with specific pricing and images
+ - `/cars/:id` returns a specific car from the inventory, with specific pricing and images
  - `/users/login` allows a customer to login
  - `/users/logout` allows a customer to logout